gordicaleksa/pytorch-original-transformer/README.md

 (*) Note: after you train your model it'll get dumped into `models/binaries` see what it's name is and specify it via the `--model_name` parameter if you want to play with it for translation purpose.
-If you specify some of the pretrained models they'll automatically get downloaded the first time you run the translation script.
+If you specify some of the pretrained models they'll **automatically get downloaded** the first time you run the translation script.

+I'll link IWSLT pretrained model links here as well: [English to German](https://www.dropbox.com/s/a6pfo6t9m2dh1jq/iwslt_e2g.pth?dl=1) and [German to English.](https://www.dropbox.com/s/dgcd4xhwig7ygqd/iwslt_g2e.pth?dl=1)

-That's it you can also visualize the attention check out [this section.](Visualizing attention) for more info.
+That's it you can also visualize the attention check out [this section.](#visualizing-attention) for more info.

 ### Evaluating NMT models